Dirgeguy/TRC-Project-1/README.md

 In March month, most commons stocks and ETF are negatively correlated with covid data.
 A couple of stocks under study are positively correlated.
 The magnitudes of positive correlations and negative correlations are similar.

-10% to 35% with positive cases, 13% to 35% with negative cases and 19% to 37% with negative cases.
+10% to 35% with positive cases, 13% to 35% with negative cases and 19% to 37% with death cases.
 On an average the industrials sector was hit by the pandemic and the impact was 36% positive to 36% negative performance.

 From April month , most of the stocks and ETF are positively correlated to the covid data, the stock that performed better despite the pandemic started going down in performance, with a range of 35% to 98% with positive cases, 32% to 92% with negative cases and 33% to 98% with death cases.